Teimuraz II: Biography

-As their influence grew, Teimuraz and Erekle quickly withdrew their loyalty to the Persian suzerainty.
+As their influence grew, Teimuraz and Heraclius quickly withdrew their loyalty to the Persian suzerainty.
 In response, Nader Shah dispatched 30,000 Persian troops to Georgia and appointed a converted Georgian, Amilakhvari, who had previously opposed Persian rule, to lead the punitive campaign.
 The shah was, however, murdered in 1747, and his empire became engulf into complete chaos.
 The rulers of Kartli and Kakheti took advantage of the situation and expelled all Persian garrisons from their kingdoms.
 From 1749 to 1750, they checked several attempts of Persian pretenders to create their powerbase in the eastern Transcaucasia, and made the neighbouring khanates of Yerevan, Ganja, and Nakhichevan their tributaries.
 He fought then against the Dagestani clansmen who frequently raided the Georgian marchlands, but without complete success.

 Like several previous Georgian rulers, he hoped that the expanding Russian Empire would be the only protector for the Christians of Caucasus against the Ottoman and Persian aggressions.
 He sent an embassy to Saint Petersburg in 1752, but nothing came of this mission.
 In 1760, he visited the Russian court himself to gain a support for his project of a Georgian expedition to Persia to put a Russian candidate on the shah’s throne.
 The Russians were too preoccupied with the Seven Years' War to seriously consider Teimuraz’s idea.
 He died suddenly in the Russian capital on 8 January 1762 (just a fortnight after Elizabeth of Russia incidentally), and was buried next to his father-in-law Vakhtang VI in the Cathedral of the Assumption, Astrakhan.
-On his death, Erekle succeeded as king of Kartli, bringing both eastern Georgian kingdoms into a single state (Kingdom of Kartli and Kakheti).
+On his death, Heraclius succeeded as king of Kartli, bringing both eastern Georgian kingdoms into a single state (Kingdom of Kartli-Kakheti).

 Although he was constantly at war or on guard, Teimuraz found some time to translate from Persian and compose, virtually on horseback, his own poems and lyrics.